Lord Sussex Lennox

 Lord Sussex Lennox (11 June 1802 – 12 April 1874) was an English cricketer.
-He was associated with Marylebone Cricket Club and was recorded in one first-class match in 1826, totalling 5 runs with a highest score of 3 and holding no catches.
+He was associated with Marylebone Cricket Club and was recorded in one match in 1826, totalling 5 runs with a highest score of 3 and holding no catches.

 Early life

 He was a younger son, of fourteen children, of Charles Lennox, 4th Duke of Richmond and Lady Charlotte Gordon, best remembered for the Duchess of Richmond's ball which she threw the night before the Battle of Waterloo.

 His paternal grandparents were General Lord George Lennox (the younger son of the 2nd Duke of Richmond), and Lady Louisa Kerr (a daughter of the 4th Marquess of Lothian).
 His mother was the eldest child of Alexander Gordon, 4th Duke of Gordon, and Jane Maxwell (a daughter of Sir William Maxwell, 3rd Baronet).

 Career

 In 1834, he served as Postmaster General of Jamaica, appointed by his elder brother, Charles Gordon-Lennox, 5th Duke of Richmond, who was the Postmaster General of the United Kingdom.